 Dates for next group

-Psychoeducation Group starting TBD, meeting monthly on the first Saturday, 11 am, maximum of seven: must attend one of the two discussions above previously
+Psychoeducation and Experiential Group starting September, meeting monthly on the last Saturday, 11 am, maximum of seven: must attend one of the two discussions above previously.
+NOTE: UNTIL GOVERNMENTAL POLICIES CHANGE, ALL ATTENDEES MUST WEAR A MASK AT ALL TIMES.